awsdocs/amazon-s3-developer-guide/doc_source/storage-inventory.md

    MSCK REPAIR TABLE your-table-name;
    ```

-1. After performing the first two steps, you can run ad hoc queries on your inventory, as shown in the following example\.
+1. After performing the first two steps, you can run ad hoc queries on your inventory, as shown in the following examples\.

    ```
+   # Get list of latest inventory report dates available
+   SELECT DISTINCT dt FROM your-table-name ORDER BY 1 DESC limit 10;

+   # Get encryption status for a provided report date.
+   SELECT encryption_status, count(*) FROM your-table-name WHERE dt = 'YYYY-MM-DD-HH-MM' GROUP BY encryption_status;

+   # Get encryption status for report dates in the provided range.
-   SELECT encryption_status, count(*) FROM your-table-name GROUP BY encryption_status;
+   SELECT dt, encryption_status, count(*) FROM your-table-name WHERE dt > 'YYYY-MM-DD-HH-MM' AND dt < 'YYYY-MM-DD-HH-MM' GROUP BY dt, encryption_status;
    ```

 For more information about using Athena, see [Amazon Athena User Guide](https://docs.aws.amazon.com/athena/latest/ug/)\.